msmielak/moonlit_1/README.md

 __This is an early release and functionalities might change.
 This package is currently pending a peer-review and detailed desctription will be available after it is published.__

-To date following functionalities have been implemented:
+Current functions:

-1. Predicting moonlight intensity on the ground for any given place and time
+- [x] Predicting moonlight intensity on the ground for any given place and time
-2. Predicting twilight illumination levels
+- [x] Predicting twilight illumination levels
-3. Calculating nightly mean illumianation levels for a given location
+- [ ] Calculating nightly mean illumianation levels for a given location